CenturyLinkCloud/PublicKB/Object Storage/s3cmd-object-storage-management-for-linux-machines.md

 </p>
 <h4><a id="speed">Slow Transfer Speed?</a></h4>
 <p>
-When uploading or downloading a large file, consider to put s3cmd in quiet mode (<strong>--no-progress</strong> option) to minimize the output to console (stdout), as stdout coudld potentially slow down the transfer process.
+When uploading or downloading a large file, consider to put s3cmd in quiet mode (<strong>--no-progress</strong> option) to minimize the output to console (stdout), as stdout could potentially slow down the transfer process.
 </p>
 </br>